Davenads/DFC-Data/context/project-overview.md

 # DFC-Data Bot Project Overview

 ## Purpose
 DFC-Data is a Discord bot designed to manage and facilitate the Diablo Fighting Championship (DFC) events hosted by content creator Coooley.
-The bot automates player registration, event signups, matchups, and result tracking for weekly PvP events in Diablo, using Google Sheets as the central database.
+The bot automates player registration, event signups, and result tracking for weekly PvP events in Diablo, using Google Sheets as the central database.

 ## Key Features